factorio

 Multiple trains, dynamic stops & no-pathing nightmares

-Multiple trains and dynamic train stops are a recipie for disaster.
-I found that the eager-beaver that made it to the outpost first will de-activate the train stop and no-path the other in-flight trains in the middle of critical intersections stalling my entire train network.
-I made the incorrect assumption that if there were no train stops active the train will automatically skip to the next in the schedule and return to base.
+Multiple trains and dynamic train stops are a recipe for disaster.
+I found that the first train to reach an outpost would deactivate the train stop, causing other en-route trains to no-path in the middle of critical intersections and stalling my entire train network.
+I had incorrectly assumed that if there were no active train stops, a train would automatically skip to the next stop in its schedule and return to base.

-A trick that I missed in my first factory was using a modular rail blueprint with red and green wires included on the power poles.
-I didn’t know this at the time but circuit connections in blueprints are free! so there’s no additional cost to including them everywhere.
+A trick I missed in my first factory was to use a modular rail blueprint with red and green wires included on the power poles.
+I didn’t know this at the time, but circuit connections in blueprints are free, so there’s no additional cost to including them everywhere.

-The rail circuit network can be used to request trains and also provide homes for orphaned trains when all stations are disabled.
+The rail circuit network can be used to request trains and provide a “home” for orphaned trains when all other stations are disabled.

 The no-pathing trains drove me up the wall.
-Despite the urge to go Office Space on my save file, I walked my rail network adding a red wire.
-No small task:
+Despite the urge to go all Office Space on my save file, I walked my rail network and added a red wire.
+This was no small task:

 World map